 Reduced hamstring to quadriceps strength isn’t the only cause of hamstring injuries.
-Tight hamstrings also increase the risk for injury.
-That’s why every workout should begin with a 5 to 10 minute warm-up such as jogging in place, leg swings etc. to increase blood flow to all the muscles in your body, including your hamstrings.
+Tight hamstrings also increase the risk of injury.
+That’s why every workout should begin with a 5 to 10 minute warm-up such as jogging in place, leg swings, etc. to increase blood flow to all the muscles in your body, including your hamstrings.
 Warming up prior to lifting increases body temperature, so you aren’t working cold muscles, and improves flexibility.
 Anytime muscles are tight, they’re more susceptible to injury.
 Once a workout is over and while your muscles are still warm, do static stretches to lengthen the hamstring muscles.
 Time spent stretching is NOT wasted time.

 Finally, don’t overdo your training by trying to do a HIIT workout every day.
 Give your muscles time to rest and recuperate.
 Fatigued hamstring muscles are more susceptible to injury as are poorly conditioned muscles anywhere in your body.